-Therefore, for this rural subdivision, the best use and manner of the development allows for the use of individual rainwater catchment systems.
+Therefore, for this rural, agricultural subdivision, the best use and manner of the development allows for the use of individual rainwater catchment systems and an "out of bounds" agreement for one of the lots.

 (b) There are no other reasonable alternatives that would resolve the difficulty.